 …it takes several months to close a 203k Loan.

 The process to close a 203k Loan should not take any longer than 45-60 days.
 If you are working with an inexperienced lender, the FHA 203k or any other kind of a home loan can be a long, drawn out process.
 However, if you are working with an experienced 203k team and both the homebuyer and realtor do what is required the FHA 203k will run smoothly.
-If you are considering a 203k Loan, be sure to have a consultation with your mortgage banker at the to ensure everyone is on the same page!
+If you are considering a 203k Loan, be sure to have a consultation with your mortgage banker at the beginning of the process to ensure everyone is on the same page!

 … a lot of sellers won’t accept that kind of financing.